 Is an argumentative essay an expository essay?

 An expository essay is objective, neutral and focuses on explaining all side of a situation equally.
 An argumentative essay is about arguing for and supporting one side of the debate by contrasting it to different viewpoints.
-An argumentative essay will contain elements of an expository writing as it will outline and explain the topic of the argument.
+An argumentative paper will contain elements of an expository writing as it will outline and explain the topic of the argument.
 Both will also rely on evidence although the types of evidence differ.
 The graphic below will juxtapose the conventions, and structure of both essay genres.

 How are a persuasive essay and an expository essay different?